halbs13/Dynamics-NAV-Payroll/au-payroll-end-of-month-processing-deduction-processing.md

 ## Deduction List – Current Period

-1. To access the Deduction List - Current Period report, go to the following menu:  *Departments/Payroll/EOM Processing/Deduction Processing*
+1. In the **Search** box, enter **Deduction List - Current Period** report, and then choose the related link.
+Or go to the following menu:  *Departments/Payroll/EOM Processing/Deduction Processing*

 2. On the **Options** FastTab, the following filters are available for selection;